 When people think of detox, they tend to think mainly in terms of quitting drugs or alcohol.
 However, a big part of detoxing is replacing lost nutrients, which is why a detox diet can significantly help with both withdrawal symptoms and avoiding a relapse.
 Having a healthy body helps you feel better both mentally and physically.
+Detox takes a lot of energy to complete.
+It is important to know how to address any dietary needs

 Detox Diet Replaces Nutritional Deficiencies